JoaoGranzinoli/Decryption-algorithm/README.md

 ```
 ## Usage
-To use Project after you install it,  open the project  with your preferable Editor or IDEs that`s compatible with python, and run the program you will see that the test file is already being initialized if you want to change the file of test go to
+To use Project after you install it,  open the project  with your preferable Editor or IDEs that`s compatible with python, and run the program, you will see that the test file is already being initialized.
+If you want to change the file that is being tested inside the program go to:

     #Openning the file
     reading_encrypted_text = open('SecretMessage.txt', 'r')

- Main.py and change .text for any equivalent file.
+ Main.py and change .text for any equivalent file compatible with the program.